 Heathrow airport has three underground stations connected to the London Underground network at the western branch of the Piccadilly Line, the dark blue line on the underground map.

-The underground is the cheapest and in most cases, the most convenient way of travelling to central London.
+The underground (Piccadilly line) is the cheapest and in most cases, the most convenient way of travelling to central London.

 Heathrow airport underground stations

 Terminal 4 and Terminal 5 have their own underground stations.
 Terminals 2 and 3 share an underground station known as ‘Heathrow Terminals 2 & 3’.
 (Terminal 1 is now closed).

 The underground stations are clearly signposted from the arrivals hall of each terminal.

 Heathrow Terminals 1,2,3 station is a 4 minute walk from Terminal 2.